Redwoods of the Otway Ranges: Softwood plantations

 In 1869, William Ferguson, Victoria's first "Overseer of Forests and Crown Land Bailiff", was appointed.
 After spending some time at the Royal Botanic Gardens with Baron Ferdinand von Mueller, he established the first State Nursery at Macedon in 1872.
 In 1887, another early Victorian forester, John La Gerche, established a nursery in Sawpit Gully at the rear of the Victorian School of Forestry at Creswick, and began repairing forests scarred by gold mining.

 Both Ferguson and La Gerche experimented with a number of conifer species, to determine their suitability and adaptability.
 Those pioneering foresters decided that the physical properties of native forest hardwoods were unsuitable for some applications, and that plantation-grown softwoods offered the chance to replace expensive imports of Baltic Pine, Oregon, and other timbers, with domestic supplies.
 Several exotic softwood species were trialled but Pinus insignis (later known as Pinus radiata) was found to grow well in Victorian conditions and was sufficiently promising for commercial planting to begin from 1880.

 Planting was limited in the early years and focused on land rehabilitation.
 The program accelerated from 1910 but, unfortunately, large parts of the early plantings, established in coastal areas between 1910 and 1930, failed due to the unsuitability of the sites.
 Activity picked up once again in the 1930s, due to government-funded unemployment schemes during the Great Depression.
-The War years saw activity again fall away sharply.
+The World War II years saw activity again fall away sharply.
 After that, there was a new focus on developing native forests in eastern Victoria, owing to the destruction caused by the 1939 bushfire salvage and to provide timber for post-war housing construction.

 The plantation program in the Otways got underway in the 1930s and was boosted in the late 1940s.
 It became an important part of Victoria's plantation estate, covering some 25,000 hectares.
-The big step came in 1961, after the chairman of the Forest Commission, Alfred Oscar Lawrence, attended the World Forestry Conference in Sao Paulo, Brazil.
+The big step came in 1961, after the chairman of the Forest Commission, Alfred Oscar Lawrence, attended the World Forestry Conference in São Paulo, Brazil.
 He took a bold decision to commit Victoria to a massive plantation expansion (PX) program, which initiated nearly four decades of rapid plantation establishment.
 At that stage, softwoods were still being imported in large quantities, but it was also believed that softwoods could not only relieve the pressure on native forests but make Australia self-sufficient in timber resources.